Find Cheap Auto Insurance Quotes in Your Area

 Alternative proof of financial responsibility

 There is more than one way to provide proof of liability insurance in the Hospitality State.
 Although an auto insurance policy is the most convenient way to satisfy the Motor Vehicle Safety-Responsibility Law, proof by any of the following methods will suffice as well:

-Real Estate Bond as proof: you can find two other individuals who own real estate in the state of Mississippi to be your sureties, and file a real estate bond with the Department of Revenue that is signed by both people.
-Specifically, they must not only list their property on the bond as collateral in case you fail to make any payments you are liable of within 60 days, but also prove that they have $150,000 in stock or equity together.
+Real estate bond as proof: you can find two other individuals who own real estate in the state of Mississippi to be your sureties and file a real estate bond with the Department of Revenue that is signed by both people.
+Specifically, they must not only list their property on the bond as collateral in case you fail to make any payments you are liable for within 60 days but also prove that they have $150,000 in stock or equity together.
 A real estate bond is only valid when you have filed it with the county clerk where the listed real estate is located.

 Certificate of cash as proof: the second most common proof of financial responsibility to a liability policy is a certificate of cash.
 You can receive this by depositing $15,000 in cash with the State Treasurer.
 Deposits made in some kind of securities with the same value — such as a government note — will also be accepted.
 Once the Treasurer confirms that you've closed all previous judgments against you from past accidents, he or she will issue the certificate.